quantumquantara-arch/aureon/evercycle-codex/evercycle_schema.md

 # 9. Purpose
 # -------------------------------
 This schema provides the machine-level backbone for the Evercycle Codex.
-It allows Aureon, NexLevelAI, and all Quantara modules to:
+It allows Aureon modules to:

 - store temporal state
 - compute coherence metrics